Market

 • We understood and tested on a sample basis the design and operating effectiveness of management controls over the recognition and the recoverability of the trade receivables and contract assets.

-• We performed test of details and tested relevant contracts, documents and subsequent settlements for material trade receivable balances and amounts included in contract assets that are due on performance of future obligations.
+• We performed test of details and tested relevant contracts, documents and subsequent settlements for trade receivable and contract assets on sample basis.

 • We tested the ageing of trade receivables at the year end.

-• We performed test of details and tested relevant contracts and documents with specific focus on measurement of work completed as at the year end for material unbilled revenue balances included in contract asset.
+• We performed test of details and tested relevant contracts and documents with specific focus on measurement of work completed as at the year end for unbilled revenue balances included in contract asset on a sample basis.

 • We assessed the allowance for expected credit loss made by management.